 Yes, you can sue your insurance company if it does not fulfill its part of the policy.
 An automobile accident is often a complex event; beyond the shock of the impact, it is necessary to deal with property loss, personal injury, injured family members, or, worse yet, dead loved ones.
 Add to this the idea of dealing with an insurance company that doesn’t want to do its part, and it’s a nightmare.

 Fortunately, laws are in place to defend clients and look out for their rights.
-Although it may seem like it, it would not be unusual for a citizen to sue his insurance company for non-compliance; this type of situation happens more often than imagined, so it is necessary to choose wisely in which company you will invest your money.
+Although it may seem like a rare occurrence, it would actually not be unusual for a citizen to sue their insurance company for non-compliance; this type of situation happens more often than imagined, so it is necessary to choose wisely in which company you will invest your money.

 What are the reasons for suing an insurance company?

 After an automobile accident, the client must file a claim to request the established coverage.
-The company may deny the claim for legitimate reasons, and others may not.
+The company may sometimes deny the claim for legitimate reasons, and other times it may not.
 These are the reasons why you can sue an insurance company:

 - Initiating a delayed and inadequate investigation

 - Refusing to pay the full claim when liability is absolute

 - Failure to act on the client’s request promptly.

 - Failing to pay the claim without a valid reason